-Should the species be rediscovered, R. vitellinus will be afforded protection from over-collection for international trade by provisions of the EPBC Act.
+Should the northern gastric-brooding frog be rediscovered, it will be afforded protection from international trade by the provisions of Australian wildlife law (the EPBC Act).

-9 Information on similar species
+9. Information on similar species

 The northern gastric-brooding frog, R. vitellinus, was one of two species of gastric brooding frog.
-Its sister species - the southern Gastric-brooding frog, R. silus - is also considered to be extinct and has not been located in the wild since 1981 (Richards et al. 1983) and the last known individual died in captivity in 1983 (Tyler & Davis 1985).
+Its sister species-the southern gastric-brooding frog, R. silus-is also considered to be extinct and has not been located in the wild since 1981 (Richards et al., 1983) and the last known individual died in captivity in 1983 (Tyler and Davis 1985).

-The northern gastric-brooding frog was readily distinguishable from the southern gastricbrooding frog by its distribution, paler brown colouration and bright yellow patches under the limbs and on its lower abdomen (Mahony et al. 1984).
-The calls of the northern gastric-brooding frog are similar to the southern gastric-brooding frog but of a deeper pitch, shorter and with less repeats.
+The northern gastric-brooding frog was readily distinguishable from the southern gastric-brooding frog by its distribution, paler brown colouration and bright yellow patches under the limbs and on its lower abdomen (Mahony et al., 1984).
+The calls of the northern gastric-brooding frog are similar to the southern gastric-brooding frog but of a deeper pitch, shorter and with fewer repeats.